 The mass emergence of winged ants is a vital moment in the survival of many species.
 Credit: Getty

-Flying Ant Day refers to the day, or days, during the summer when large numbers of flying ants emerge simultaneously.
+Flying Ant Day is an annual event in the British wildlife calendar, referring to the day, or days, during the summer when large numbers of flying ants emerge simultaneously.

 The event is part of the ants' reproductive process, known as the nuptial flight, where male and female ants grow wings and take to the air to mate.